 Data Scientists take a very mathematical approach to computer science, focusing on statistical and quantitative analyses.
 Data scientists work to better understand consumers by using statistical analyses and models to evaluate social trends in information systems.
 This internship would help you learn how to apply and interpret these complex mathematical models with regard to the product and business.

 Product Management Intern

 Product management interns work between the computer engineers and marketing teams to make sure the product is functioning properly and is attractive to consumers.
-Interns will run QA tests, determining whether or not the product is up to quality expectations.
+Interns run QA tests, determining whether the product is up to quality expectations.
 You will help analyze the market and create a strategy with the engineers and marketing team to implement a successful campaign.